Heart Failure Claim Against NHS Trust

-Nick Leahy, medical negligence solicitor at Osbornes Law was instructed to pursue a cardiac compensation claim on behalf of the estate of JS against Epsom & St Helier University Hospitals NHS Trust for his death following treatment he received whilst in their care from 2017 to 2018.
+Nick Leahy, medical negligence solicitor at Osbornes Law was instructed to pursue a cardiac compensation claim on behalf of the estate of JS against Epsom & St Helier University Hospitals NHS Trust for his death following treatment he received whilst in their care.

 Later that afternoon the deceased’s observations began to change and his NEWS score increased from 4 at 15:25 to 6 at 17:00.
 The deceased was finding it hard to breathe properly and had pain in his abdomen, however, he reported no chest pain.
 He was given oxygen but his NEWS score further increased to 7 in the early evening and he was tachycardic.
 He again reported no chest pain or chest tightness and so the SHO was not immediately concerned.
 At handover that evening, the SHO advised a routine review throughout the night.